Good beach volleyball times in Rosarito as Mexico International volleyball returns | Volleyballmag.com

 And, yes, I am counting 2019, when I rushed back from the FIVB World Championships in Hamburg, Germany, in time to drive the 45 minutes across the border from my home in San Diego to attend the semifinals and finals.

-Mexico International Volleyball is thought to be the world’s largest draw tournament,.
+Mexico International Volleyball is thought to be the world’s largest draw tournament.
 Your partner is assigned to you via a weighted draw.
 The committee attempts to match levels via computer to create a competitive event.

 In the end, Creede Simpson and Eduardo Valencia came out on top of the 156-team men’s tournament with a win over Troy Bailey and Curtis Kinz.